 In many parts of the world, a diagnosis of cancer can be delayed for weeks, with serious and sometimes life-threatening consequences for the patient, due to a lack of expert pathologists and modern diagnostic equipment.
-Vishala Neppalli, MD, Chief of Diagnostic Hematology at Roswell Park, has helped physicians from several countries create customized solutions for that problem.
+Vishala Neppalli, MD, formerly of Roswell Park, has helped physicians from several countries create customized solutions for that problem.

 Over the past four years, physicians from India, Nepal, Kashmir and Nigeria have traveled to Roswell Park for intensive training under the direction of Dr. Neppalli and her team.
 All the physicians were sponsored by the Visitor Training Program of the American Society of Hematology (ASH) program, which enabled them to focus on a specific need in their home countries in the field of hematologic (blood-based) cancers.

 Dr. Neppalli’s challenge: to help them find ways to deliver accurate diagnoses using the materials and facilities they have back at their home centers.
 “They all have different needs,” she says.

 “Most often, diagnostic problems are related not just to knowledge gaps, but also lack of coordination among all the tests and professionals involved in the process.
 Problems also occur due to misuse or overuse of diagnostic tests, especially in a rapidly changing medical technology environment.”